redwoodjs/redwoodjs-com-archive/docs/testing.md

 ### getByText()

-In our **<Article>** component it seems like we really just want to test that the title of the product is rendered. *How* and *what it looks like* aren't really a concern for this test.
+In our **&lt;Article&gt;** component it seems like we really just want to test that the title of the product is rendered. *How* and *what it looks like* aren't really a concern for this test.
 Let's update the test to just check for the presence of the title itself:

 ```javascript{3,7-8}
 // web/src/components/Article/Article.test.js